 - As graduates, they need to compete on the same level as their non-foster care peers.
 Although many foster youth learn to blend into any sort of society as a means of self preservation, they may not understand how to network or present themselves professionally in an adult setting, which can handicap them in the job market.

-Since 1981 Foster Care to Success has worked with thousands of foster youth to overcome the challenges they face.
-We know that the answers are not “one size fits all.”
+Since 1981, Foster Care to Success has worked with thousands of foster youth to overcome the challenges, doubts, and fears they face.
+One of the most important lessons we have learned over the last 30 years is that we can't genuinely address their individual needs with a "one size fits all" approach.

 Some foster youth are told, “The sky’s the limit,” and others, “You’ll never amount to a hill of beans.”
 The truth is that, with realistic goals, a workable plan, financial assistance and a lot of support and encouragement, foster youth can and do succeed.
 The sky may not be the limit – the sky is out of reach for most of us – but foster youth can graduate and find well-paying jobs that they enjoy.
 They can buy homes, pay taxes, raise healthy, happy families, and give back to society.

 The solution is support – adequate, appropriate, caring support.